batselem/Att-BiLSTM-CNN-for-knowledge-graph-completion/README.md

 - data/processed_data.tar.gz - dataset files containing grounded paths with relations and entities (e.g e1, r1, e2, r2, e3).
 - tasks - can be downloaded from [1].

-For generating relation paths, we used [2].
+For generating relation paths such as (r1, r2, ..., rk), we used [2].

 The original knowledge graph data we used for our experiments can be found in [1] which includes tasks datasets with train/test triples.